 Platelet-rich plasma (PRP) is a concentration of these platelets and growth factors.
-When applied to an injured area, platelet-rich plasma injections can potentially speed the healing process naturally undergone by your body.
-This is called platelet-rich plasma therapy (PRP therapy), and now, it's more accessible than ever to everyday patients like you.
+When applied to an injured area, platelet-rich plasma injections can speed up your body's natural healing process.
+This is called platelet-rich plasma therapy (PRP therapy); now, it's more accessible than ever to everyday patients like you.

 At Greater Pittsburgh Orthopaedic Associates (GPOA), our team is proud to offer our patients cutting-edge treatments like PRP injections.
 Platelet-rich plasma is one of the least-invasive, low-risk options available today for treating musculoskeletal injuries, and PRP treatments can even help accelerate recovery following a surgical procedure.
-With our commitment to minimally-invasive care, PRP treatments are a perfect fit for our practice.
+Our commitment to minimally invasive care makes PRP treatments a perfect fit for our practice.

 Here are a few of the most important things every patient should know about PRP injections: